oktadev/okta-kotlin-typescript-notes-example/README.md

 Uses Spring Boot on the backend with the Okta Spring Security Starter.
 Uses the Okta Sign-In Widget on the front end.

+[Build a Secure Notes Application with Kotlin, TypeScript, and Okta](https://scotch.io/tutorials/build-a-secure-notes-application-with-kotlin-typescript-and-okta) shows how this application was built.

 To run this app, run the commands below in separate terminal windows:

 **Spring Boot**